Historical journey . . .

 Close by Shenton Station is the Bosworth Battlefield site. www.bosworthbattlefield.com

-Across the car park is another building this now houses a pottery business, where you can often see the potter working.
+Across the car park is another building that is the only remaining part of the original station, this now houses a pottery business, where you can often see the potter working.

 Shackerstone Village is a walk from the station passing St. Peters Church.

-Ashby Canal also runs alongside the line and is an interesting and enjoyable walk passing Congerstone Village and further down towards Shenton you will pass an Aquaduct and King Richard’s Monument where the last King of England is said to of been killed in battle, (just outside the entrance to the car park at Shenton).
+Ashby Canal also runs alongside the line and is an interesting and enjoyable walk passing Congerstone Village and further down towards Market Bosworth and Shenton.

 At Market Bosworth there is the canal marina for day boat hire and extensive moorings. www.bosworthmarina.co.uk